 ‘Sell It Like Serhant’ Sneak Peek: Mariel Breaks Down In Tears To Ryan — Watch

 Mariel, one of Ryan Serhant’s proteges, opens up about her fears of getting fired and moving home in this EXCLUSIVE preview of the April 18 episode of ‘Sell It Like Serhant.’
+Watch now!

 Ryan Serhant to the rescue!
 In our EXCLUSIVE sneak peek of Sell It Like Serhant, Mariel explains how she may be forced to move back in with her family if she gets fired from her job at Wax Club.
 She reveals why she’s going to stick with Wax Club for the time being.
 “I don’t want to start somewhere new because I don’t want to start from the bottom because I’m already halfway there,” Mariel tells Ryan.
 “The goal is to figure out how to sell these memberships to the point where I can run my own salon for her and I want to continue to go up.”